jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The ASPA search results are returned in the "rpkiAspaSearchResults" member, which is an array of ASPA objects ((#aspa_object_class)).

-Here is an elided example of the search results when finding information for an ASPA with autonomous system number
+Here is an elided example of the search results when finding information for ASPAs with autonomous system number 65536:
-65536:

 ```
 {